Ancestral diet plans support your muscle cells, fat loss, and improved health – but which specific ancestral diet plan is right for you?

-Since most diseases are created by inflammation and glycation within the body, the idea with the ancestral diet is to minimize inflammation and restore health at the cellular level.
+Since most diseases are created by inflammation and glycation within the body, the idea of the ancestral diet is to minimize inflammation and restore health at the cellular level.

-My goal is to be within trace ketosis much of the time (the zone in which my body effectively utilizes fat for energy instead of glucose).
+My goal is to be within trace ketosis often (the zone in which my body effectively utilizes fat for energy instead of glucose).

-If I find that I can’t get into (and remain within) the trace-ketosis zone for long periods, then I make adjustments – essentially, eating less carbs and more fat.
+If I find that I can’t get into (and remain within) the trace-ketosis zone for long periods, I make adjustments – essentially, eating fewer carbs and more fat.

 What I like about the Wahls Protocol is that it outlines three levels of anti-inflammatory eating.